 While rampant racism has been obvious to people of color since our country was founded, many white folks in liberal states like mine often conveniently render it to theoretical conversation… until now.
 The 2016 election and its aftermath has brought racism into full view.

 As a songwriter, I tend to use music as a way to process things that are difficult for me to understand or deal with.
 Frankly, I am not comfortable writing about white privilege, especially in a public way like this.
 In my experience, this is an incendiary subject among both my white and black friends, colleagues and acquaintances.
 But I also understand that I have the privilege of avoiding this subject if I choose to, while my friends of color must live it every day.
-My discomfort is a small price to pay.

 Last week I shared the first draft of this song with some good folks at a songwriters’ retreat in Maine.
 They were helpful to the progress of this song.
 All are great songwriters and socially astute – but they are also white.
 I decided to share the second draft with several friends of color whom I know to be thoughtful on the subject of race.
 I like to think of myself as empathetic but I was surprised that there was a great deal in that song which was taken in exactly the opposite way I intended.
 What I thought was ironic was interpreted literally.
 Words I intended as poetic were charged with unintended racial overtones.
 Gratefully, these folks were both kind and honest in their feedback.
 They helped me adjust the message in my song in ways I hope they can accept as a small step in the right direction.